 Arunachal Pradesh Northeast States, India Travel Guide

 Namdapha National Park, Pakke Tiger Reserve, and Mouling National Park are critical biodiversity hotspots.
-Stick to designated trails and follow park rules.
+Remain in designated areas trails and follow park rules.

 The Hornbill Nest Adoption Program (Pakke Tiger Reserve) supports conservation.
-Learn about such programs and consider contributing.
+Learn about such schemes and consider contributing.

 Waste management is basic, especially in remote areas.
-Reduce, Reuse, Recycle by carrying a reusable water bottle and shopping bag.
+Reduce, Reuse, Recycle by using a non-disposable water bottle and shopping bag.

 Mindful water use and considering your carbon footprint contribute to a healthier environment.